Italy’s Great Hill Towns

-Cecilia: Come on, we can take you to our secret place, the secret cellar.
+Cecilia: So come on Rick, I take you to our secret place, the secret cellar.
 The little door and the cellar where the Etruscans used to store their wines.
-And this is 500 meters long and was started to be carved 500 B.C. by the Etruscans.
+And this is 500 meters long, and was started to be carved 500 B.C. by the Etruscans.

-Rick: So this is all dug out of tufa stone?
+Rick: So this is all dug out of tufo stone?

 Rick: More than 30 — ?
 Is it still good to drink?

 I've been bringing my tour groups to the home of Cecilia and Corrado Bottai since their parents were running the place.
 When I see the new generation taking over, and Cecilia pouring the family's wine into my glass, I feel the pride the Bottais have in sharing the fruit of their heritage and hard work with a visitor from so far away.

 With a few bottles of Orvieto Classico in our trunk, we're ready for more hill towns.
 Crossing from Umbria into Tuscany, our next stop is Cortona.

 Cortona has a history that goes back 2500 years to Etruscan times.
 It grew to its present size between the 13th and 15th centuries, when it was a colorful and crowded city.
 It was conquered by the regional powerhouse Florence, and eventually absorbed into its realm.

 When Florence took over Cortona, its captains ruled the city from here, the Casali Palace.